Please read the 'Introduction' in the Main Page before starting.

 Relevant GFCM Decisions on this subject

-- REC.
-GFCM/37/2013/1 on a multiannual management plan for fisheries on small pelagic stocks in the GFCM-GSA 17 (Northern Adriatic Sea) and on transitional conservation measures for fisheries on small pelagic stocks in GSA 18
+- Recommendation GFCM/37/2013/1 on a multiannual management plan for fisheries on small pelagic stocks in the GFCM-GSA 17 (Northern Adriatic Sea) and on transitional conservation measures for fisheries on small pelagic stocks in GSA 18

-Fishing gear and methods
+Fishing gears and fishing methods used

 The requirements relating to the characteristics of the fishing gear are described in Annex II of Council Regulation (EC) No 1967/2006.
 Minimum mesh and hook sizes are found under Art.
 9 and 10 of Council Regulation (EC) No 1967/2006.
 In particular: